idaholab/moose/framework/doc/content/source/chaincontrols/PIDChainControl.md

 - $x$ is set with [!param](/ChainControls/PIDChainControl/input).
 - $\bar{x}$ is set with [!param](/ChainControls/PIDChainControl/set_point).
-- $y$ is declared with the name `<control_name>:value`, where `<control_name>` is the user-given name of the control object.
+- $y$ is declared with the name `<control_name>:value`, where `<control_name>` is the user-given name of the `PIDChainControl`.

 !alert tip title=Tuning PID coefficients
 If you are unsure on how to select the PID coefficients $K_p$, $K_i$, and $K_d$,